Kitutu Masaba Constituency

 Kitutu Masaba is an electoral constituency in Kenya.
+It was known as Kitutu East Constituency from 1963 to 1988.
 It is one of four constituencies of Nyamira County.
-The constituency was established for the 1988 elections.
+The constituency renamed to Kitutu Masaba prior to the 1988 elections.

 Members of Parliament

 Wards

 Prior to 2013, Kitutu Masaba Constituency had eleven wards: Manga, Kemera, Magombo, Gachuba, Rigoma, Gesima, Mochenwa, Getare, Bocharia, Nyankoba and Nyasore.
 However, electoral ward boundaries were revised to: Gachuba, Gesima, Kemera, Magombo, Manga and Rigoma.

 Manga and Masaba North sub-counties

 Kitutu Masaba Constituency has two sub-counties, Manga and Masaba North, within its boundaries.
 Each Sub-county takes three wards each; Kemera, Magombo and Manga wards in Manga Sub-county; Gachuba, Gesima and Rigoma in Masaba North Sub-county.
 Each sub-county is headed by the sub-county administrator, appointed by a County Public Service Board.